williamdemeo/Math700Homework/README.md

   	  [this help.github.com page][], it's easy.
 If you have problems,
       please consult http://windows.github.com/help.html

-4. Make some changes to the files in the repository.
-For example, you might edit the file called Homework01.tex.
+4. Next, make some changes to the files in the repository.
+For example, you might edit the file Homework01.tex in the Math700Homework/tex directory.

-5. [Commit][] your changes to your local version of the repository.
-I do:
+5. [Commit][] your changes to your local version of the repository:

         git add Homework01.tex
 		git commit -m "added a sentence to make the proof clearer"